franpass87/FP-Privacy-and-Cookie-Policy/fp-privacy-cookie-policy/readme.txt

 * Granular cookie categories (necessary, preferences, statistics, marketing) with description of services used.
 * Visual editor for privacy and cookie policy texts and dedicated shortcodes.
 * Consent registry with anonymised IP address, AJAX logging and CSV export.
+* Contextual indicator showing the last consent update directly next to the manage button.
 * Native Google Consent Mode v2 integration and `dataLayer` events to orchestrate your tracking setup.
 * Configurable consent log retention with automatic cleanup and integration with the WordPress privacy export/erase tools.
 * Adjustable consent cookie duration to align banner re-consent with your legal requirements.